GeoscienceAustralia/ptha/ptha_access/README.md

 * `gaugeID` is a real station ID

-* multiple columns with names like `STAGE_XXXX` where XXXX is a number, and 1/XXXX is the exceedance rate.
-These values corresponds to the tsunami peak-stage which has mean exceedance rate = 1/XXXX.
+* multiple columns with names like `STAGE_XXXX` where XXXX is a number, and 1/XXXX is the exceedance-rate.
+These values corresponds to the tsunami peak-stage which has mean exceedance-rate = 1/XXXX.
 For example, the column `STAGE_100` gives the tsunami peak-stage that is exceeded once every 100 years on average, according to the mean of all the rate models in our logic-tree.

 * multiple columns with names like `STAGE_upper_ci_XXXX`.
-These values are similar to the above, but describe the upper limit of the 95% credible interval for the stage with the specified exceedance rate. (i.e. 97.5% quantile)
+These values are similar to the above, but describe the upper limit of the 95% credible interval for the stage with the specified exceedance-rate. (i.e. 97.5% quantile)

 * multiple columns with names like `STAGE_lower_ci_XXXX`.
-These are similar to the above, but describe the lower limit of the 95% credible interval for the stage with the specified exceedance rate. (i.e. 2.5% quantile)
+These are similar to the above, but describe the lower limit of the 95% credible interval for the stage with the specified exceedance-rate. (i.e. 2.5% quantile)

 Similar data is available in shapefile format.
 That can be downloaded here (you will need to unzip the file after download):